davengeo/ledger-demo/README.md

-## Ledger demo
+## Distributed Ledger demo

-This is a brief demo of the meaning of block-chain and how to adapt this technology to supply chain problems.
+This is a brief demo of the meaning of blockchain and how to adapt the technology to supply chain problems.

 This example is not intended to be:

  - A proposal for implementation.
  - A complete mapping of any domain business.
- - A guideline
+ - A guideline for further development.

  For this demo we use the web-ledger proposal coming from W3C